WISE-AIFS/afs2-datasource/README.md

 Return the result in PostgreSQL, MongoDB or InfluxDB after executing the `querySql` in config.

 Download files which are specified in `buckets` in S3 config or `containers` in Azure Blob config, and return `buckets` and `containers` name of the array.
+If only download one csv file, then return dataframe.

 Return dataframe of list which  of `Machine` and `Parameter` in `timeRange` or `timeLast` from APM.